Optical response and nonlinear Hall response of twisted bilayer graphene in the insulating state: Conclusion

 \section{Conclusion}

 We calculate the optical conductivity and the nonlinear Hall response to distinguish different insulating states of TBG at half-filling.
-In the SPVP, there is a two-peak feature in the optical conductivity $\sigma_{xx}$, which is different with the other three states.
-Then we calculate the chemical potential dependence of the Berry curvature dipole, and we find the chemical dependence of Berry curvature dipoles are different.In the SPVH state, the Berry curvature dipole $D_{xz}$ and $D_{yz}$ are identical, but $D_{xz}$ and $D_{yz}$ are not identical in the other three states.
-And in the SPQH state, the magnitude of the Berry curvature dipole $D_{xz}$ is two order smaller than the $D_{yz}$.
+The responses will be different between the state for different experimental conditions.
 The optical conductivity has be detected in graphene and bilayer graphene\cite{PhysRevB.78.085432, PhysRevB.77.155409}.
 The nonlinear Hall effect have been observed in other materials\cite{Ma2019}.
 The nonlinear optical response has also been calculated in TBG\cite{PhysRevResearch.2.032015}.
 We believe the true state of the insulating state of TBG can be identified in future experiments.\\